- Cancer, sex, and sexuality

-- Vaginal intercourse or anal intercourse wearing a condom.
+- Vaginal sex or anal sex wearing a condom.
 Condoms only work if they are used correctly, every time, from start to finish.
 Lots of water-based lubricant can help reduce the risk of the condom breaking.
 Never use lotion, oils, or petroleum jelly, which weaken latex condoms.

 Can sex during treatment be harmful to a patient or partner?